-Good news is, yes you can.
+Good news.
 There is a duty-free shop at City Airport plus a small electrical shop, a luggage / handbag shop, and a small Boots.
-However, there is none of the designer goods shopping opportunity that you would get at Heathrow.
+However, there are none of the designer goods shopping opportunities that you would get at Heathrow.

 But to be honest, ever since City Airport opened in the 1980s, it main purpose was to serve business customers.
 And if you travel for business, you are often on a tight schedule.
 Spending hours shopping at airports might therefore not be very high on your priority list.